 Subprime Mortgage Definition Varies, But One Thing Is Clear

-As a general rule, a borrower with a FICO score below 620 would fall into the “subprime” category, also known as “B paper” or “near-prime”.
+Everyone seems to define subprime a bit differently, but as a general rule, a borrower with a FICO score below 620 would fall into the “subprime” category, also known as “B paper” or “near-prime”.
 This is the best definition of subprime.
 It’s pretty much credit score driven.

 Typical Subprime Loan Offerings

-These types of lenders may also offer loans with high loan-to-value ratios (LTV) and limited documentation, or a combination of the aforementioned that make for aggressive lending practices traditional banks may deem too risky.
+These types of lenders may also offer mortgage loans with high loan-to-value ratios (LTV) and limited documentation, or a combination of the aforementioned that make for aggressive lending practices traditional banks may deem too risky.

 Many subprime critics also consider interest-only loans, negative-amortization loans, and generally any non-fixed mortgage to be subprime, although that view is somewhat extreme and more opinion than fact.